AnnexLabs/AnnexUI/README.md

 <hr />

 ### `$annexSearchWidget` interactions
-Below is a list of supported actions which can be bound to elements on the page.
+Below is a list of supported actions which can be bound to elements on a page.
 When found, Annex will process them.

 **Notes**:
-1. Interactions will not work if there is more than one `$annexSearchWidget` instance instantiated on the page.
+1. Interactions will not work if there is more than one `$annexSearchWidget` instance instantiated on a page.
-2. Not all layouts support all ineractions.
-For example, an `inline` `$annexSearchWidget` cannot be "shown"
+2. Not all layouts support all interactions.
+For example, an `inline` `$annexSearchWidget` cannot be "shown" or "hidden"

 Note #2: